Navigating the AI seas: the six pillars for AI readiness

 As organisations strive to remain competitive and drive efficiencies, the question is no longer whether to adopt AI, but how to best prepare for and leverage it effectively.
 To do this, it’s essential to first understand the current state of AI.
 Then, its potential applications, what an organisation must get right to adopt it safely, and how to industrialise the process of iteratively delivering value led use cases.

-Understanding the Current State of AI
+Understanding the current state of AI

 First, what do we mean by AI?
 For the purposes of this piece, we will refer to the definition adopted by the European Parliament, which states: